MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/110_pre_flight_checks.md

 ---

+## Verifying Spindle Rotation

+Before you can start cutting material, you need to make sure that the spindle is wired correctly and is rotating in the proper direction.

+Using a 6mm gauge pin (included in most LDO kits) draw a stright line ~10mm down the side of the gauge pin and insert it into a 6mm collet in your spindle.

+!!! note
+    Make sure to snugly tighten the gauge pin in the spindle before proceeding to the next step!

+Start your spindle at the lowest speed and then turn it off and watch the rotation of the line on the gauge pin as the spindle slows down.

+- If the line on the gauge pin is going from right to left ( <-- ), your spindle is rotating in the right direction.
+- If the line is going from left to right ( --> ), the spindle is rotating in the wrong direction.
+Swap any two spindle phase wires (UVW) at the VFD terminals (Swap UV, UW or VW).

+---

 ## Grease EVERYTHING

 If you have not done so yet make sure that all lead-screws and rails are appropriately greased and or oiled.